 The Feds warning proved 100% correct.
 Even with the Republican tax cuts acting as a stimulus, the annual gross domestic product (GDP) growth rate was only 2.9 percent in 2018, then fell to 2.2 percent in 2019.
 Hardly a bonanza.

-Here is a quick history of trickle down, supply-side economics in a nutshell. < Please don’t misunderstand, all this negative talk about trickle down, supply-side economics in no way means that the better way is massive tax-and-spending, which may even be worse.
-More on this this later in this chapter. >
+Here is a quick history of this strategy in a nutshell. < Please don’t misunderstand, all this negative talk in no way means that the better way is massive tax-and-spending, which is even worse. >

-The Republican fantasy about supply-side economics goes something like this: Cutting corporate taxes and rich people’s taxes, together with minimizing regulation, will give corporations and rich people the chance to create so many fabulous opportunities that the benefits will “trickle down” to everyone else and the economy will flourish beyond anyone’s wildest dreams!!!
+The Republican fantasy about relying on tax cuts and deregulation to encourage growth goes something like this: Cutting corporate taxes and rich people’s taxes, together with minimizing regulation, will give corporations and rich people the chance to create so many fabulous opportunities that the benefits will “trickle down” to everyone else and the economy will flourish beyond anyone’s wildest dreams!!!

 They also forget that, when President Reagan became the 40th U.S. president, the economy was in recession, interest rates were 19 percent, unemployment was in the double digits, and inflation was almost 10 percent (which are all reasons why the Federal Reserve’s interest rate cuts made such a huge impact).
 Also, the top marginal income tax rate was 70 percent.